spinnylights/vulkan-notes/vulkan_notes.md

 Make sure all the commands referring to the render pass have finished beforehand.

+#### Render pass compatability

+Sorry to leave you hanging about this.
+It just wouldn't have fit in properly in the framebuffer section because it also has to do with graphics pipelines.
+Both framebuffers and graphics pipelines are "based on" (the spec's words) a specific render pass, which defines the render passes they can be used with.

+So, first off, two attachment references are compatible if they have the same format and sample count, or are both `VK_ATTACHMENT_UNUSED`, or the pointers to them are both null.

+Two arrays of attachment references are compatible if all the corresponding pairs of attachments between them are compatible.
+If they're different lengths, the shorter one is treated as if it's padded out with `VK_ATTACHMENT_UNUSED`s.

+Two render passes are compatible if all of their attachment references are compatible (aside from the preserve attachments) and they're otherwise identical aside from the initial and final layouts in their attachment descriptions, the load and store operations specified in their attachment descriptions, and the image layouts in their attachment references.

+Although, if two render passes each have only one subpass, the compatibility requirements for their resolve attachment references and their depth/stencil resolve modes are ignored.

+A framebuffer is compatible with a render pass if it was created with that render pass or one compatible with it.
+Same goes for a graphics pipeline.

 ## Pipelines

 Vulkan pipelines represent a set of operations for the GPU to